 The budget for this ambitious project is 6,052,480 euros.
 The project will begin to be implemented at the beginning of 2021.
 For its development, several research groups from the Faculty of Science, the Faculty of Economics and Business and the Information Technology and Telecommunications School will work together, with the participation of the Provincial Council of Granada.
 The main centers involved in the development of the project are the Andalusian Inter-University Institute for Earth System Research, the project headquarters, and the Andalusian Inter-University Institute in Data Science and Computational Intelligence, being the ecosystems of the Sierra Nevada and other European, American and African mountains the main focus of the comparative studies.

-More information on the objectives and work packages (thematic and cross-cutting) included in the project are shown below in the following extracto extract from the original project (Project Coordinator: Prof. Regino Zamora Department of Ecology and the Andalusian Inter-University Institute for Earth System Research , UGR).
+More information on the objectives and work packages (thematic and cross-cutting) included in the project are shown below in the following extracto del proyecto original (Project Coordinator: Prof. Regino Zamora Department of Ecology and the Andalusian Inter-University Institute for Earth System Research , UGR).